 102nd Congress (1991–1992)

-This resolution was introduced on April 17, 1991, in a previous session of Congress, but was not enacted.
+This resolution was introduced on April 17, 1991, in a previous session of Congress, but it did not receive a vote.

 Representative for South Carolina's 4th congressional district